aabbtree77/miniguestlog/README.md

 the limit of 100MB and GeoLite2 may exceed that.
 Removing a large file from an erroneous commit (exceeding limits) is doable, but also a hassle.
 Downloading the file automatically as in this code to render.com is perfectly fine.

-Make sure to inform chatgpt about the latest changes of [MaxMind API.](https://dev.maxmind.com/) The paths and code API.
+Make sure to inform ChatGPT about the latest changes of the [MaxMind API.](https://dev.maxmind.com/) The paths and code API.

 Once the setup works, it is amazing what even the free constantly updated version of the DB does.
 The code no longer confuses Vilnius with Kaunas, the two Lithuanian cities 100km apart.

-The GeoLite2 DB gets automatically updated/downloaded every time the code is git pushed to render.com, via
+GeoLite2 gets automatically
+updated/downloaded every time the code is git pushed to render.com, via

 ```js